Press Kit — Media Resources for Arkansas Pension Investigation

 APERS full board approves $25–50M

-Jason Brady introduces Israel Bonds citing Treasury’s $55 million holdings.
+Jason Brady introduces the investment citing Treasury’s $55 million in these bonds.
 Board approves without independent financial analysis.

 -